John R. Gordon: Yemi and Femi

-Yemi and Femi are cartoon characters created by Gordon ('my lil' nephews'), British-Nigerian gay teen clubkid best friends, who first appeared in the graphic novella Yemi & Femi's Fun Night Out.
+Yemi and Femi are cartoon characters created by Gordon ("my lil' nephews"), British-Nigerian gay teen clubkid best friends, who first appeared in the graphic novella Yemi & Femi's Fun Night Out.
 Published in September 2015, it is a 42-page black-and-white graphic novella about Yemi and Femi and Femi's boyfriend Mixtape, and their adventures one night after being thrown out of a nightclub.
 The graphic novella explores issues around HIV, safe sex, PEP (post-exposure prophylaxis), PrEP (pre-exposure prophylaxis) and sero-discordancy in a comical way, in street-level language and urban slang.
 Gordon received an Arts Council grant to make copies available free to gay urban young people and sexual health charities.

-On 28 April 2016 Gordon's short HIV-themed comedy play Yemi and Femi go da Chemist was premiered at Team Angelica's Boom! event as part of the AmBush at London's highly respected Bush Theatre, to an enthusiastic response from the sold-out audience.
+On 28 April 2016, Gordon's short HIV-themed comedy play Yemi and Femi go da Chemist was premiered at Team Angelica's Boom! event as part of the AmBush at London's highly respected Bush Theatre, to an enthusiastic response from the sold-out audience.
 He and Beadle-Blair co-dramaturged the event, which showcased thirty-eight writers over two nights.
 The text of the play was included in the Team Angelica anthology, Black and Gay in the UK.

-On May 9, 2023 Gordon's one-act play, Yemi & Femi Go Windrush, which sees the titular characters go back in time and encounter a gay Caribbean couple having a secret affair in 1950s Notting Hill, was presented as a staged reading as part of Tom Ratcliffe's Platform festival at the King's Head Theatre, dir.
+On 9 May 2023, Gordon's one-act play, Yemi & Femi Go Windrush, which sees the titular characters go back in time and encounter a gay Caribbean couple having a secret affair in 1950s Notting Hill, was presented as a staged reading as part of Tom Ratcliffe's Platform festival at the King's Head Theatre, dir.
 Rikki Beadle-Blair.

 Drapetomania (novel)

 Published in May 2018, Drapetomania is a 500-page novel set in the American South.
 Ten years in the writing, it is an epic tale of black freedom, uprising, and a radical representation of romantic love between black men in slavery times.
-Patrik-Ian Polk has called it 'an all-out masterpiece'; Michael Eric Dyson has haled it as 'a dazzling work of imagination'; and Audre Lorde biographer Alexis De Veaux described it as 'a riveting, masterful work'.
-It was favourably reviewed in the London Financial Times, which said it was 'a damning indictment of America's racist history... often deeply moving and gripping'.
-On 25 April 2019 it won the Publishing Triangle's prestigious Ferro-Grumley Award for best LGBTQ fiction.
+Patrik-Ian Polk has called it "an all-out masterpiece"; Michael Eric Dyson has hailed it as "a dazzling work of imagination"; and Audre Lorde biographer Alexis De Veaux described it as "a riveting, masterful work".
+It was favourably reviewed in the London Financial Times, which said it was "a damning indictment of America's racist history... often deeply moving and gripping".
+On 25 April 2019, it won the Publishing Triangle's prestigious Ferro-Grumley Award for best LGBTQ fiction.

 Hark (novel)

-Hark, pub Sept 2020, is a gay teen interracial romance set in a present-day extrapolation of the Southern Gothic landscape of Drapetomania.
+Hark, published in 2020, is a gay teen interracial romance set in a present-day extrapolation of the Southern Gothic landscape of Drapetomania.
 It contains a supernatural element exploring American's racially haunted past, and the turning of lynching photographs into postcards as souvenirs.
-Award-winning black gay fantasy writer Craig Laurance Gidney called it 'audaciously provocative, sexy and spooky all at once.
-And very much of the zeitgeist'; Blackbird author Larry Duplechan described it as 'a welcome addition to the tradition.'
+Award-winning black gay fantasy writer Craig Laurance Gidney called it "audaciously provocative, sexy and spooky all at once.
+And very much of the zeitgeist"; Blackbird author Larry Duplechan described it as "a welcome addition to the tradition".
 It was listed as a Book of the Year by Books for Keeps.